sal55/langs/cthings.md

 * Define 'int ABC' in one module, and 'char\* ABC' in another, and that is an undetectable bug

 * Functions need to be declared before use.
-So this either means defining them in a certain order in a module, or needing to use prototypes (ie. forward declarations)
+So this either means defining them in a certain order in a module, or needing to use prototypes (ie. forward declarations) ...

+* ... or the compiler might assume an implicit declaration

 * Functions shared across modules usually need declaring in one place, and defining in another.
 Extra maintenance, and more annoyance.
 And opportunities for things to go wrong.

 * Struct tags are a totally useless feature, except that you need them for self-referential pointers.
 And, weirdly, they live in their own namespace, one shared with enum tags.

 * Struct declarations are another mess: 'struct tag {int a,b;}; declares a type. 'struct {int a,b} x; declares a type of sorts and a named instance.
-There are all sorts of combinations and many ways to declaration anonymous struct definitions.
+There are all sorts of combinations and many ways to declare anonymous struct definitions.

-* Structs are automatically padded according to arcane rules of the C language (a bugbear for the 25 years I've been using C APIs from my language)
+* Structs are automatically padded according to arcane rules of the C language \[however, C is dominant that machine ABIs are now being based around existing practice in C\]

 * Operator precedences: far too many, and many non-intuitive, so A<<B + C actually means A<<(B + C).

+* What is the relative precedence of bitwise ops &, | and ^?
+Why do they need to be different?

 * The really odd "->" operator, probably introduced because "(\*P).m" is too unwieldy compared with "P->m".
 But introduce one more ptr level, and you need "(\*PP)->m" anyway.

 * You can't break out of a loop more than one deep.

-* You can't break out of a loop more anyway if also inside a switch statement.
+* You can't break out of a loop more anyway if the break statement is inside a switch statement.

 * No way to redo a loop iteration, and no Python-style 'else' part